-Time Machine keeps a day’s worth of hourly backups, a month’s worth of daily backups, and weekly backups until there’s no more space.
-MacBooks will also create “local snapshots” on their internal storage.
+This free backup tool, included with every Mac, keeps a day’s worth of hourly backups, a month’s worth of daily backups, and weekly backups until there’s no more space.
+MacBooks will also create “local snapshots” on their internal storage, so you’ve got a small record to work with even when you’re not plugged in.

 How to Back Up With Time Machine

-Time Machine can back up to external drives, network locations, and AirPort Time Capsule devices.
-You can have your Mac back up to multiple locations, rotating between them so you can have backups in two or more locations.
+You can even have your Mac back up to multiple locations, rotating between them so you can have backups in two or more locations.

 Enabling Time Machine on a MacBook will also enable the “local snapshots” feature.
 Your Mac will save a single daily snapshot as well as a single weekly snapshot of your files to its internal storage if the Time Machine backup drive isn’t available.
 This provides you with a way to recover deleted files or restore previous versions of files even if you’re away from your backup drive for a while.